facebookresearch/gtn/docs/python/source/gtn.rst

 .. py:function:: remove(other, label=gtn.epsilon)

-   Construct the equivalent graph without epsilon transitions.
-The epsilon closure of each node in the graph is computed and the required transitions are added to yield the epsilon-free equivalen graph.
+   Construct the equivalent graph without :math:`\epsilon` transitions.
+The :math:`\epsilon` closure of each node in the graph is computed and the required transitions are added to yield the :math:`\epsilon`-free equivalent graph.
 If ``label`` is specified then instead of removing epsilon transitions, arcs with the matching label are removed.
-The removed arc labels are treated as if they were epsilon transitions.
+The removed arc labels are treated as if they were :math:`\epsilon` transitions.

 .. py:function:: subtract(lhs, rhs)